schstkv/age-trace/README.md

 # age-trace
-Model for re-Identification of GPS traces.
+Model for re-Identification of GPS trajectories.